Hal Silvers or Hubert Castle

-This is a picture of Hal Silvers who you to work as a wire performer on Grandfather’s show.
+This is a picture of Hal Silvers who was a tight wire performer on my grandfather’s circus,” Henry Bros”.
 He later changed his name to Hubert Castle.
 In the 1960’s he started the Hubert Castle International Circus.
 How ever his real last name was Smith.
-Hal his first name, thought Smith just wasn’t strong enough for a [...]
+Hal is his true first name, He thought Smith just wasn’t […]

 Al Conners